pingcap/docs/dev/tidb-in-kubernetes/maintain/lightning.md

 ## Deploy tikv-importer

-The tikv-importer can be enabled for an existing TiDB cluster or by creating a new one.
+The tikv-importer can be enabled for an existing TiDB cluster or for a newly created one.

 * Create a new TiDB cluster with tikv-importer enabled